Zenlytic/metrics_layer/docs/docs/3_connection_setup/integrations.md

 # Integrations

-Granite currently integrates with Looker as a BI tool.
+Metrics Layer currently integrates with Looker as a BI tool.

 It integrates with BigQuery and Snowflake for data warehouses.